eu-digital-identity-wallet/eudi-lib-android-rqes-ui/README.md

 )
 ```

-#### Remote url for document retrieval
+#### Remote URL for document retrieval

-Start the signing process by providing your activity context and the remote url of the document retrieval service.
+Start the signing process by providing your activity context and the document retrieval service's remote URL (retrieved via deep link or QR code).

 ```kotlin
 EudiRQESUi.initiate(